christopherkochaneck/smarthome/README.md

    $ cd server<br>
    $ npm i<br>

-3. Set up a MongoDB Server<br>
-   You need to setup a MongoDB Instance to be able to manage the Data that is being displayed in the Frontend.<br>
-   You will also need the MongoDB Connection String for <strong>Step 4.</strong><br>
-   A dedicated User guide on how to do that is available [here](https://www.prisma.io/dataguide/mongodb/setting-up-a-local-mongodb-database).

-4. Set the environment variables<br>
+3. Set the environment variables<br>
    The client directory, aswell as the server directory each have a `.env.sample` included, which is a template so you know which environment variables you need to set.

-5. Launch up the backend and the frontend.
+4. Launch up the backend and the frontend.
 You can do that using npm or yarn.<br>
    5.1.
 Using npm<br>
    $ cd client<br>
    $ npm run dev<br>